Last Updated on 28th September 2021 by Chauncey Morgan

 Once you have figured out how your hair reacts, it is time to dye your hair using peroxide.

 Before you start, get tips on your hair color levels here!

 How to Lighten Hair With 10 Volume Developer

 This is a process where slow and careful application is key.
 Though if you are too slow, you will get patches that are lighter and patches that are darker.
 It always helps to get a friend to help you with the back of your head, as that’s where hair tends to be more stubborn.

 Mix half a cup of peroxide, half a cup of conditioner, and add baking soda until it becomes a runny paste.
 Wear gloves or your skin will get irritated and dry.

 Apply the mixture to your head, starting from the back and moving towards the front.
 Make sure it doesn’t touch your skin, as it is very harsh.
 Some people use coconut oil to protect the skin around their hair, but vaseline will do as well.

 Leave it for 15-30 minutes based on your strand test.
-Afterwards wash your hair with cold water really, really carefully.
-It is a very harsh product that can hurt your eyes or irritate your skin, so be really careful when rinsing, slow and steady is better than splashing.
+Afterward, wash your hair with cold water really, really carefully.
+It is a very harsh product that can hurt your eyes or irritate your skin, so be extra careful when rinsing, slow and steady is better than splashing.

-Deep condition your hair afterwards.
+Deep condition your hair afterward.
 Do not forget this step as your hair will feel really dry and straw-like.

-Learning how to dye your hair with peroxide (or using 10 volume developer to lighten hair instead of bleach) is not difficult, and provided you are careful and treat your hair to some deep conditioning afterwards the results can be really natural.
-This works particularly good if you want highlights that look like you have been in the sun, as opposed to a dramatic color change.
+Learning how to dye your hair with peroxide (or using 10 volume developer to lighten hair instead of bleach) is not difficult.
+And provided you are careful and treat your hair to some deep conditioning afterward, the results can be really natural.
+This works particularly well if you want highlights that look like you have been in the sun, as opposed to a dramatic color change.